AR-UNIT/SimpleLinuxShell/README.md

 ## Potential Enhancements
 1. **Environment Variables**: Add support for managing and utilizing environment variables.
-2. **Pipelines**: Enable chaining commands using `|`.
-3. **Built-in Commands**: Implement commands like `cd`, `exit`, and `history` natively.
-4. **Job Control**: Introduce background and foreground process management.
-5. **Tab Completion**: Provide user-friendly features like tab completion for commands and file paths.
+2. **Tab Completion**: Provide user-friendly features like tab completion for commands and file paths.
-6. **Improved Parsing**: Enhance the parser to handle more complex input scenarios.
+3. **Improved Parsing**: Enhance the parser to handle more complex input scenarios.

-## Conclusion
-The Simple Shell is a foundational tool for understanding shell internals and system programming.
-While it provides essential functionality, its limitations make it a starting point for further development rather than a fully-fledged replacement for modern shells.